druidfi/stonehenge/README.md

 ## Requirements

-- macOS, Arch Linux or Ubuntu
+- macOS, Arch Linux or Ubuntu LTS
 - Docker 18.06.0+
 - Make
 - No other services listening port 80 or 443